 Nothing is more haunting than a once-magnificent building that has been abandoned.
-While some abandoned buildings are well taken care of, some are completely run-down with their original appearance completely lost.
-Beneath the dust and rust on those abandoned buildings, there are stories of people who once lived in them and the events which characterized them.
-Often times, abandoned buildings are reclaimed by nature.
-Looking at the abandoned buildings, it often appears that the people or businesses who once inhabited them just picked and left.
-However, there are usually a variety of complicated factors that led to their decline.
+While some abandoned buildings are well taken care of, some are completely rundown with their original appearance completely lost.
+Sometimes, abandoned buildings are even reclaimed by nature.

 10. Beelitz Military Hospital - Germany

 Beelitz Military Hospital is a large hospital complex in Beelitz-Heilstatten, Germany.
-The hospital complex was built in 1898 and was originally designed as a sanatorium.
+The hospital complex was built in 1898 and was originally designed to be a sanatorium.
 It was turned into a military hospital at the beginning of the World War I for the Imperial Germany Army.
 Adolf Hitler recuperated at Beelitz Military Hospital between October and November 1916 after being wounded in the Battle of Somme.
-The hospital was occupied by the Red Army forces in 1945, and it remained a Soviet military hospital until 1955 after the reunification.
-The hospital was abandoned in 1994 giving its surroundings the feeling of a ghost town, making it a destination for curious visitors.
+The hospital was occupied by the Red Army forces in 1945, and remained a Soviet military hospital until 1990.
+The property was officially abandoned in 2000 after years of attempts at privitatization.

 9. Battersea Power Sation - England

 Battersea Power Station is a power station located in Battersea in South West London.
-The station is made up of two power stations constructed into a single building.
-The power station A was constructed in the 1930s while the power station B was built in the 1950s.
-The two stations have a similar design with four chimneys.
-Battersea Power Station ceased generating power in 1983 but has become a popular landmark in London.
-The station is notable for its lavish art deco interior design and is one of the largest brick houses in the world.
+The station is made up of two power stations constructed into a single building, Battersea A Power Station and Battersea B Power Station.
+Power Station A was constructed in the 1930s while the Power Station B was built in the 1950s.
+Battersea Power Station ceased generating power in 1983 but remains a very popular landmark in London.
+The station is notable for its lavish art deco interior design and has been featured heavily in pop culture.
 It has remained largely unused since its closure with its condition deteriorating.
 However, redevelopment plans are currently in the works.

 8. Canfranc Rail Station - Spain

 Canfranc Rail Station was an international railway station at the end of Samport railway tunnel in Canfranc, Spain.
 The main building is 790 feet long and has over 300 windows and 156 doors.
 The Spanish began the construction of the station in 1923, and it was formally opened in 1928.
 The station includes a large locomotive depot and various other outbuildings.
 The operations at Canfranc Rail Station came to an abrupt end in 1970 when train derailment damaged a bridge on the French side.
 The French opted against the repair because of the financial burden at the time.
-The main building is currently in a state of despair and has been fenced off from the public.
+The main building has fallen into a state of disrepair and is currently fenced off from the public.

 7. Chateau Miranda - Belgium

 Chateau Miranda is a 19th-century neo-Gothic castle in Namur, Belgium.
 It was built in 1866 by Edward Milner and completed in 1907 with the erection of the tower clock.
-Chateau Miranda was occupied by the descendants of the Liedekerke- De Beaufort until World War II. the German forces then occupied it during the Battle of Bulge.
-It was renamed to Chateau de Noisy by the National Railways Company of Belgium when it was turned into an orphanage and a camp for the sick children.
-Chateau Miranda was completely abandoned in 1991 because of the high cost of maintenance with the family refusing to sell it off.
+Chateau Miranda was occupied by the descendants of the Liedekerke- De Beaufort until World War II.
+German occupied the building during the Battle of Bulge.
+It was renamed to Chateau de Noisy by the National Railways Company of Belgium when it was turned into an orphanage and a camp for sick children.
+Chateau Miranda was completely abandoned in 1991 due to the high cost of maintenance and the refusal to sell it off.
 The building is slowly succumbing to decay with some of its parts heavily damaged by fire.

 6. Olympic Bobsleigh and Luge Track - Bosnia and Herzegovina

-The Sarajevo Olympic Bobsleigh and Luge Track is found on the Trebevic mountain which faces the Sarajevo.
+The Sarajevo Olympic Bobsleigh and Luge Track is found on Trebević mountain facing Sarajevo.
 The lube track was constructed for the 1984 Winter Olympics with its construction completed in 1982.
 The track was used for the World Cup events after the completion of the Olympic Games.
 It was then used as artillery positioning by the Bosnia Serb forces during the Siege of Sarajevo resulting to its damage.
-The luge track was abandoned in 1991 at the start of Yugoslavia War with the war wounds still evident to date.
-The track has been undergoing renovation to be used for summer luge training and other sporting events.
+The luge track was abandoned in 1991 at in the wake of war.
+Currently, the track has been undergoing renovation to be used for summer luge training and other sporting events.

 5. Sanzhi Pod Houses - Taiwan